PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/ores.rst

 .. card::

-    The biome configs can now be configured to extend ``ORES_DEFAULT`` in order to inherit and generate ore features.
+    Biome configs can now extend ``ORES_DEFAULT`` in order to inherit and generate ore features.

     While you could extend ``ORES_DEFAULT`` to each biome individually, you already have an abstract ``BASE`` config that is extended to each biome.